cellva03/Path-Finding-Algorithm/README.md

 # Hello there!
 Welcome to my path-finding visualizer!
 Obiviously it's inspired from the Clement's original path-finding visualizer.
-For those who're new to this project, it's visualization tool to visualize classic graph algorithms like Dijsktra, A* and etc. I was fascinated to build my own visualization tool after going through Professor Robert Sedgewick Algorithms course from Princeton University in coursera.
+For those who're new to this project, it's visualization tool to visualize classic graph algorithms like Dijsktra, A* and etc.
-I have been working so hard for this project for the last few months, so take you're time to explore the repo .

 ## Here is the preview images for my project
 ### Before visualization: